wp-plugins/postman-smtp/readme.txt

 Postman is a next-generation SMTP plugin which seemlessly overrides the default WordPress wp_mail() call and provides the OAuth authentication.
 Any other plugins that send mail, such as [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) or the WordPress Lost Password feature, will automatically use this mechanism to send mail.

-Tested on Safari 8 with OS X 10.10 on a RedHat OpenShift installation.
+Tested on a RedHat OpenShift installation.
 Requires a Gmail or Google Apps account, and corresponding OAuth Credentials from Google Developer.

 What's planned for the future: